A BOX OF CRAYONS

 If yellow, pink, or orange was all that could be seen?

-Can you just imagine how dull world would be
+Can you imagine just how dull the world would be

 If just one single color was all we got to see?